irmakoz1/Music_Recommender_System/README.md

 The goal of this repository is to develop a recommender system for Deezer and improve their collaborative filtering pipeline.
 It was part of a Kaggle challenge however, here I did not foucs on improving metrics but more building a recommender system that is flexible, scalable and interpretable.

+I recommend using Google Colab to access some GPU power.

 First step was to prerprocess the data and enhance it with metadata from Deezer API.
 This part can be found in the BPR script.

 Two methods are used.